CiscoDevNet/roomdevices-macros-samples/Audio Call Dial Pad/README.md

 ---

-This sample gadget contains the following files:

-     macro-samples/
-	Audio Dialler/
-		README.md (this file)
-		audioCall.js (the macro)
-		audiocall.xml (in-room control definition file)
-		Touch10_AudioCall.png (sample image)
-		Touch10_homescreen_AudioCall.png (sample image)
-    ProvisionableApplicationPackage_AudioCall.zip (Package for provisioning)

 ## Requirements
 1. Cisco Video room device (Room Kit devices only)
 2. Firmware CE9.3.0 or newer.

-## Additional Information
-##### XAPI
-Documentation for the XAPI can be found in the [Command References overview](https://www.cisco.com/c/en/us/support/collaboration-endpoints/telepresence-quick-set-series/products-command-reference-list.html).

-## How to provision
-Per codec:
-  Web:
-    - Log on to codec web interface with Admin Credentials
-    - Navigate to 'Maintenance' - 'Backup and Restore'
-    - Select 'Restore backup'
-    - Select the ZIP file in this repo (Package for provisioning)
-    - Press 'Upload file'
-    - Voilla, check your touch panel and you should now see goodness.

-  Scripting using API:
-    - xCommand Provisioning Service Fetch Mode:Add URL: 'https://<YourPath>/nameofroomdeviceprovisioningfile.zip'

 ## Disclaimer
 This example is only a sample and is **NOT guaranteed to be bug free and production quality**.